Which Aircraft need to be certified?

 • Category 2: All unmanned aircraft (RC model aircraft) that weigh 25 – 150kg (including fuel) Category 2 is broken down into 2A and 2B

-• 2B applies between 76 and 150kg
+• 2B applies from over 75kg to 150kg

 • Category 3: All unmanned aircraft (RC model aircraft) that weigh less than 15kg, but are powered by

-• Internal combustion engine that exceeds 86cc
+• Internal combustion engine that exceeds 88cc

-• Turbines greater than 140N thrust
+• Turbines greater than 142N thrust

-• Turboprops with a rated output greater than 6kW
+• Turboprops greater than 5.2kW sustained output

 • Electric motors with greater than a sustained input of 5kW